Wide Reads

 Who should read King Lear?

-King Lear is ideal for students studying classic fiction, book club members, and anyone interested in personal growth.
-The book is rated intermediate difficulty and is commonly assigned in high school and college literature courses.
+King Lear is ideal for students studying drama, book club members, and anyone interested in family dynamics or power & authority.
+The book is rated advanced difficulty and is commonly assigned in high school and college literature courses.

 Is King Lear hard to read?